 Selecting the Right Court and Location

-Most cases will start at the Georgia Superior Court, which handles criminal and civil matters.
-The state has 49 individual court circuits, each serving at least one of Georgia’s 149 counties.
-Your attorney will know the proper court your lawsuit should be filed within– you can’t just file in any circuit.
-Generally speaking, you can pursue a case where the defendant lives, where you were hurt, or where the defendant has a business.
+Personal injury cases in Georgia are most often filed in the State or Superior Court of the county where the lawsuit belongs.
+The state has 51 individual court circuits, each serving at least one of Georgia’s 159 counties.
+Your attorney will know the proper court your lawsuit should be filed within – you can’t just file in any circuit.
+Generally speaking, venue rules allow you to pursue a case where the defendant lives, where you were hurt, or where the defendant has a business.

 Why Are Statutes of Limitations in Place?